 Flowers can/should never go out of season, right?!
-Well, that’s my personal motto anyways.
-I came up with this flower garland tutorial and loved how it turned out.
-And you may not guess it, but the technique is pretty much a riff off of a paper fan, so it’s easy!
+Well, that’s my personal motto anyway.
+I came up with this paper flower garland tutorial and loved how it turned out.
+And you may not have noticed, but the technique is pretty much a riff off of a paper fan, so it’s easy!
 It’d be perfect for a birthday or garden party.
 I love having a supply of garlands on hand just in case I need to throw a party or shower someone with love for a day.
 It seems to happen more often than I expect.

-- Cut the edges of the paper so that it forms a fun design like a petal.
+- To form the petal design, cut the edges of the paper so that it forms a fun design (kind of like making a paper snowflake).

 - Cut 1 1/2″ circles for the center of the flowers.
 You’ll need three per flower.

 - Paint a fun design onto the circles if desired for the center of the flower.